hphelion/documentation/moonshot/install.launch-admin-dashboard.md

  * From the <b>Flavor</b> drop-down list, select the flavor.
 In this case, it should be hp_moonshot_server or hp_moonshot_m300, depending on your cartridge server type.
  * In the <b>Instance Count</b> box, enter 1, or more than 1 if you intend to launch multiple instances.
 Recommendation: for this initial post-install process, enter 1.

-6. On the Access & Security tab, from the Keypair drop-down list, select a value from the list.
+6. On the <b>Access & Security</b> tab, from the Keypair drop-down list, select a value from the list.

-7. On the Networking tab, no networks will be listed in the Selected Networks section.
+7. On the <b>Networking</b> tab, no networks will be listed in the Selected Networks section.
 You should select the <b>private network</b> from the <b>Available networks</b> section.

 8. Click <b>Launch</b>.